xdev-software/intellij-plugin-save-actions/README.md

 # <img alt="Save Actions Plugin icon light" title="Save Actions Plugin icon light" src="./docs/icon-save-actions.svg" height="24"> Save Actions Plugin - XDEV Edition

+> **ℹ️About**
+>
-This plugin is a fork of [dubreuia/intellij-plugin-save-actions](https://github.com/dubreuia/intellij-plugin-save-actions) and [fishermans/intellij-plugin-save-actions](https://github.com/fishermans/intellij-plugin-save-actions) and is kept in maintenance mode:
+> This plugin is a fork of [dubreuia/intellij-plugin-save-actions](https://github.com/dubreuia/intellij-plugin-save-actions) and [fishermans/intellij-plugin-save-actions](https://github.com/fishermans/intellij-plugin-save-actions) and is kept in maintenance mode:
-* Keep the plugin up-to-date with the latest IDEA versions
+> * Keep the plugin up-to-date with the latest IDEA versions
-* Distribute the plugin on the IDEA marketplace
+> * Distribute the plugin on the IDEA marketplace
-* Fix serious bugs
+> * Fix serious bugs
-* Keep the repo in sync with XDEV's standards
+> * Keep the repo in sync with XDEV's standards
-* Hardly used features may be removed to speed up development
+> * Hardly used features may be removed to speed up development
+>

-There is no guarantee that work outside of this scope will be done.
+> There is no guarantee that work outside of this scope will be done.

----

 Supports configurable, Eclipse like, save actions, including "optimize imports", "reformat code", "rearrange code", "compile file" and some quick fixes like "add / remove 'this' qualifier", etc. The plugin executes the configured actions when the file is synchronized (or saved) on disk.